-The details with respect to the compositions powers roles terms ofreference etc. of relevant Committees are given in detail in the Report on CorporateGovernance' of your Company which forms part of this Annual Report.
+The details with respect to the compositions powers roles terms ofreference etc. of relevant Committees are given in detail in the Report on CorporateGovernance' of your Company which forms part of this Report.
 The dates on whichMeeting of Board Committees were held during the financial year under review and thenumber of Meetings of the Board Committees that each Director attended is provided in theReport on Corporate Governance'.
-The minutes of the Meetings of all Committeesare circulated to the Board for discussion / noting / ratification.
+The minutes of the Meetings of all Committeesare circulated to the Board for discussion and noting.

 KEY MANAGERIAL PERSONNEL (KMP)

 Mr. Manish Mohnot Managing Director & CEO Mr. Ram Patodia ChiefFinancial Officer and Mr. Rajeev Kumar Company Secretary are the Key Managerial Personnel(KMPs) as per provisions of Companies Act 2013.
 There has been no change in KMP duringthe year under review.